exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 ## Step 3: add .docs/hints.md

 If the user gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 We will softly discourage them using it.

 The file should contain both general and task-specific "hints".
-These hints should be enough to unblock almost any student.
+These hints should be enough to unblock almost any user.
+They might link to the docs of the functions that need to be used.

 ## Step 4: add .docs/after.md (optional)

-Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.
+Once the user completes the exercise they will be shown this file, which should provide the user with a summary of what the exercise aimed to teach.
+This document can also link to any additional resources that might be interesting to the user in the context of the exercise.

 These files are also all described in the [concept exercises document][docs-concept-exercises].